User Case: How Do I Transfer Photos from Flickr to Google Photos?

 Same as Flickr, after adding the Google Photos through signing in with a Google account, MultCloud needs your authorization as well.

-3. Transfer Photos from Flickr to Google Photos
+Step 3.
+Transfer from Flickr to Google Photos

 Now, Flickr and Google Photos are added to the MultCloud, then the next is the core step of the transmission: transfer your pictures from Flickr to Google Photos within MultCloud.